mohdsaifcsu/fallen-tree-spotr-finetuning/README.md

 This folder contains my implementation for the **fallen-tree part segmentation** task using the **SPoTr (Self-positioning Point-based Transformer)** model.
+This project uses the SPoTr model from the paper Self-Positioning Point-Based Transformer for Point Cloud Understanding (Park et al., CVPR 2023) and the official implementation at https://github.com/mlvlab/SPoTr.
+I implemented a custom dataset loader for fallen vs. standing trees, a fine-tuning pipeline, evaluation, and prediction export scripts.

 The pipeline: